hjjg200/telescribe/README.md

 ![](https://img.shields.io/badge/-mini%20project-orange) ![](https://img.shields.io/badge/created-‘19%20Sep%2016-9cf)

+Telescribe is standalone application that helps remotely monitor client machines.

 ## Install

 Note that this project is currently in **the alpha stage**; things are liable to change and there is no guarantee of backward compatibility in the alpha stage, which means that using data files or assets created by one version in the alpha stage may not be compatible with another version.